SteveSayantan/DevOps-Bootcamp/docker-basics/multistage-builds.md

 To handle this issue, docker has introduced **Multi-stage builds** where the Dockerfile is divided into multiple parts.

+In a traditional build, all build instructions are executed in sequence, and in a single build container: downloading dependencies, compiling code, and packaging the application.
+All those layers end up in your final image.
+This approach works, but it leads to bulky images carrying unnecessary weight and increasing your security risks.
+This is where multi-stage builds come in.

+With multi-stage builds, a Docker build uses one base image for compilation, packaging, and unit tests and then a separate image for the application runtime.
+As a result, the final image is smaller in size since it doesn’t contain any development or debugging tools.
+By separating the build environment from the final runtime environment, you can significantly reduce the image size and attack surface.
+This is especially beneficial for applications with large build dependencies.

 ### HOW
 - In the first stage, we choose a rich base image and install all our dependencies effortlessly.